edx/insights/README.md

    etc.
 10. Make the types of parameters passed (user, resource, etc.) static, rather than dynamic.
+11. Better batch processing.
+We add a module.
+It should be able to get all past events.

 Other useful next steps
 -----------------------